ReganRyanNZ/songbase/README.md

 ### Columns/Split screen

 - If the screen is wide enough, button appears to add a column with the same lyrics.
 Not sure how capo might break things
+- It's still hard to justify.. you can split-screen tabs on ipads, run multiple windows and multiple spaces on computers.

 ### Admin should search hymnal indices and song ids